yjlmotley/yjlmotley/README.md

 A highly motivated programmer and recent graduate from the 4Geeks Full Stack Development Bootcamp.
 I have a passion for transforming ideas into seamless digital experiences through innovation and collaboration

+Fun fact: I'm a black belt in Tae Kwon Do and love traveling, nature, and playing my musical instruments!
+Hobbies: hiking, roller blading by the ocean, audio engineering and production.

 ---

 ## 📫 How to reach me